How Do Blockchain Transactions Work?

 Wallets entail a secret part of the information that is called a private key.
 It is a string of letters and numbers such as 18c177926650e55509, which appears in different blocks when transactions occur in the network.
 This key is utilized for signing Bitcoin transactions as a mathematical proof that this transaction comes from its owner.

 All of the Bitcoin transactions are public and confirmed within 10 to 20 minutes via the mining process.

 It is a set of specific numbers and letters produced by the hash function.
 It is a mathematical function that converts a different number of characters into a string having a fixed number of characters.

-In the blockchain, it refers to the one-time code that is added after each record.
+This refers to the one-time code that is added after each record.
 This code is sent to the client by the server.
 A user adds this code to the password before encryption.

 Nodes that are the computers can approve the transactions that occur in the network.
 After checking the validity of the transaction, it is written into blocks.